-Arriving to Argentina is possible by many means of transport, the country has many airports spread across its mass land and depends where you go different transport options apply.
-The main gateway to the country is via its two main Airports, Ezeiza and Jorge Newbery. both located in the capital.
+Arriving to Argentina is possible by many means of transport, the country has many airports spread across its mass land.
+Depends where you coming from/going, then different transport options apply.
+The main gateway to the country is via its two main Airports, Ezeiza and Jorge Newbery, (Aeroparque) both located in the capital.

 In Argentina they have a continental climate which is characterised by the Southern Hemisphere, with often very hot Summers and cold rainy Winters.
 However, due to the length of the country being around 3.650 Km, the differences in climate, terrain and temperature from North to South are very noticable.
 Please check the individual city guides for more information about the climate in each area.
 Note that in Argentina their Summer's are between December to March, whilst Winter is from June to September. (like the rest of the southern Hemisphere).